Stephen Ward: Society osteopath

 After the Second World War, Ward worked for the Osteopathic Association Clinic in Dorset Square, London.
 While there, he had opportunities to treat well-known public figures, the first of whom was the American ambassador, W. Averell Harriman.
 Later, Ward treated Winston Churchill's son-in-law Duncan Sandys, who recommended Ward to Churchill himself.

 Ward now had sufficient status and recommendations to set up his own private practice, in Cavendish Square just off Harley Street.
 He soon attracted a clientele from the worlds of politics, society, and show business, and his social life became absorbed into this milieu.
 Ward's polished manners and conversational skills assured him social success.
 He befriended the cartoonist and socialite Arthur Ferrier, whose parties Ward attended regularly and where he mixed with, among others, Prince Philip of Greece and Denmark, later the Duke of Edinburgh but then a junior officer in the Royal Navy.
-Ward's own parties were noted for their social mix: "a barrister, a barrow-boy, a writer, a motor salesman, a peer, and always, for some reason, a steady stream of pretty girls".
+Ward's own parties were noted for their social mix: "a barrister, a barrow-boy, a writer, a motor salesman, a peer, and always, for some reason, a steady stream of pretty girls."

 Ward enjoyed the company of beautiful women, but his relationships were often platonic.
-His preference was for the type he called "alley-cats", city girls he could impress and dominate.
-He generally enjoyed discussing and watching sexual activity rather than participating, a factor which may have contributed to the failure of his marriage, on 27 July 1949, to an actress, Patricia Mary Baines, who came from a prosperous middle-class background.
+His preference was for the type he called "alley-cats" - city girls he could impress and dominate.
+He generally enjoyed discussing and watching sexual activity rather than participating, a factor which may have contributed to the failure of his marriage on 27 July 1949, to actress Patricia Mary Baines, who came from a prosperous middle-class background.